Blow-Up

 The cast is excellent as well.
 Everyone falls into their part so well you often forget you’re watching actors.

 But Blow-Up has a crucial flaw: It’s boring.
 Really boring.
-With very little dialog, Blow-Up relies on reaction shots and symbolism to move it’s narrative along, and these devices don’t work well enough visually to support a film by themselves.
+With very little dialog, Blow-Up relies on reaction shots and symbolism to move its narrative along, and these devices don’t work well enough visually to support a film by themselves.
 As a short story Blow-Up probably worked very well, as you could spell out each character’s thoughts, but here the audience has to guess them by the look on the character’s face.

-When carload of mime hippies play tennis at the film’s finale, you enjoy it simply because it’s more interesting than anything that’s happened in the last half hour.
+When a carload of mime hippies play tennis at the film’s finale, you enjoy it simply because it’s more interesting than anything that’s happened in the last half hour.